ant-research/EasyTemporalPointProcess/docs/source/dev_guide/model_custom.rst

 ==================

-Here we introduce how to customize a new TPP model with the support of ``EasyTPP``.
+Here we introduce how to customize a TPP model with the support of ``EasyTPP``.